deven96/gosock/assets/extra/usage.md

 # How to Use GoSock binaries

-This is a simple guide to use the distributed binaries e.g (.exe for windows) The distributed binaries can be found in the [binaries](../../binaries) folder
+This is a simple guide to use the distributed binaries e.g (.exe for windows) The distributed binaries can be found at the [releases](https://github.com/deven96/gosock/releases)

 ## Usage